Budapestby VisitCity Guides

 North shore's deeper waters and rocky coast offer distinct experience from sandy south

-Siófok: The Capital of Balaton
+Siófok: The Party Capital

-Plázs Siófok: The Main Beach Experience
+Plázs Siófok: The Main Beach

 Crowded beach scene with people swimming in shallow waters and recreational facilities along shoreline